 Arranging a funeral can be a trying experience for relatives and friends of the deceased.
-Even more so when it comes to making decisions about the funeral details themselves, and the costs involved.
-As a member of the Irish Association of Funeral Directors, Cunninghams Funeral Directors strictly adheres to the code of practice surrounding the planning of a funeral with particular emphasis on the budgetary aspects of the planning of a funeral.
-In general, there are two sets of costs associated with organising a funeral and these are as follows;
+All the more so when it comes to making decisions about the funeral details themselves, and the costs involved.

-These are payments to third parties and include things like grave purchase, grave opening, cremation charges, churches, newspaper notices, flowers, organist, soloist and catering.
+These usually referred to as disbursements and are payments to third parties and include things like grave purchase, grave opening, cremation charges, churches, newspaper notices, flowers, organist, soloist and catering.
 These are costs which are incurred as part of the agreed funeral arrangements and which the Funeral Director pays on behalf of the client family.
 These costs are then included in the final bill.